Salaries and expenses

 Heads of Service at this level are responsible for distinct service areas, or managing multiple teams within the same operational service or function.
 They may have responsibility for a significant number of staff across different teams in the same service area.

 Delegated budget lead for own functional area circa £100,000 to £1 million.
-The number of direct reports will be between 6 and 16.Close
+The number of direct reports will be between 6 and 15.

 The Strategic Specialist is responsible for a discrete specialist service or workstream which has impact across the council.
-They will manage a small team of specialist staff, or a larger team of operational staff within the same specialist service area.
-They will report to an Associate Director.
+They may manage a small team of specialist staff, or a larger team of operational staff within the same specialist service area.
+They will usually report to a Director or Head of Service.

 We are required to publish organisation charts for the top three levels of the organisation by the Local Government Transparency Code 2015.
 This includes publishing the maximum salary amount for the grade of each post but the actual salary of the postholder is not quoted.
 Instead, bands of £5,000 indicate a range within which the postholders current salary falls.